Richard Gailey

 Richard Gailey, Sr. (22 April 1834 – 24 April 1924) was an Irish-born Australian architect.

-Gailey was born in Donegal, Ireland and emigrated to Australia in 1864, becoming an influential and prolific architect in colonial-era Brisbane.
+Gailey was born in County Donegal, Ireland and emigrated to Australia in 1864, becoming an influential and prolific architect in colonial-era Brisbane.
 He died in Brisbane on 24 April 1924, two days after his ninetieth birthday, and is buried in Cleveland Cemetery along with his wife Mary, née Rice.

 Body of work

 His substantial body of work includes many commercial and residential buildings in Brisbane that today are considered colonial treasures.
 Some of these include: